Chief of Police

 Our Records Division consist of three staff members who have over 20 years’ experience at The Irmo Police Department.

-Copies of incident and/or accident reports to which you were a party, are available through the records division at the Irmo Police Department.
+Copies of incident and/or accident reports are available through the records division at the Irmo Police Department.
 You may request copies of these reports.
 The Request an Incident/Accident Report form can be faxed, submitted online or dropped off at the Irmo Police Department located at 1230 Columbia Avenue.
-Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm) and must bring a photo I.D TO receive a copy of the report*.
+Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm) and must bring a photo I.D TO receive a copy of the report* (Photo I.D is required if you are a victim wanting to receive a “FREE” copy).

 *The fee is $4.00 per Incident/Accident Report.
 CLICK ON THE BELOW TO REQUEST AN INCIDENT/ACCIDENT REPORT ONLINE.